thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 was initiated, as in early Greece, the process of formation of customary rules of international law from the usages and practices followed by such States in their mutual relations.
-So in Italy with its multitude of small independent States, main- taining diplomatic relations with each other and with the outside world, there developed a number of customary rules relating to diplomatic envoys, for example, their appointment, reception and inviolability.[^8/1]
+So in Italy with its multitude of small independent States, maintaining diplomatic relations with each other and with the outside world, there developed a number of customary rules relating to diplomatic envoys, for example, their appointment, reception and inviolability.[^8/1]